SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/kubernetes.md

 sidebar_label: Kubernetes
 ---

 Setting up Tracing instrumentation for Java, Python, NodeJS, and .NET applications deployed in Kubernetes just got easier.
-In a few simple steps, with the [OpenTelemetry-Operator](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-operator) your application is automatically instrumented and your traces are sent to Sumo.
+In a few simple steps, with the [OpenTelemetry-Operator](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-operator), your application is automatically instrumented and your traces are sent to Sumo.

 ## Installation

 To enable the OpenTelemetry-Operator for the [Sumo Logic Kubernetes Collection](https://github.com/SumoLogic/sumologic-kubernetes-collection#sumologic-kubernetes-collection), you have to set `opentelemetry-operator.enabled=true`.

-OpenTelemetry Operator needs to know how to instrument containers.
+The OpenTelemetry Operator needs to know how to instrument containers.
 For this purpose, the `Instrumentation` resource must be created in the namespace where you want to use auto-instrumentation.
 Setting `opentelemetry-operator.createDefaultInstrumentation` to `true` and `opentelemetry-operator.instrumentationNamespaces` will help with that.

-The value of the flag `opentelemetry-operator.instrumentationNamespaces` is backslash comma separated namespaces list, for example: `opentelemetry-operator.instrumentationNamespaces="ns1\,ns2\,ns3"`.
+The value of the flag `opentelemetry-operator.instrumentationNamespaces` is backslash comma-separated namespaces list, for example: `opentelemetry-operator.instrumentationNamespaces="ns1\,ns2\,ns3"`.

 1. Update dependencies:
  ```bash